 - Uppercase commands and their operands should be entered as shown, but not necessarily in uppercase.
 Operands shown in lowercase are variable; you substitute your own value for them. - Operands shown in brackets [] are optional, with a choice indicated by stacking the operands.
 You may choose one or none; the defaults are underscored. - Operands shown without brackets are required.
-If several required operands are stacked, you must select one of the choices from the stack.
+If several required operands are stacked, they are shown in braces { }; you must select one of the choices from the stack. - Command name truncations are shown stacked under the full command name without braces.